 “An opinion that corn-dealers are starvers of the poor, or that private property is robbery, ought to be unmolested when simply circulated through the press, but may justly incur punishment when delivered orally to an excited mob assembled before the house of a corn-dealer.”

 This powerful statement comes from John Stuart Mill, a prominent 19th-century philosopher.
-It perfectly captures one of the most debated topics in modern society: the limits of free speech.
+The quote about “an opinion that corn-dealers are starvers of the poor, or that private quote origin” perfectly captures one of the most debated topics in modern society: the limits of free speech.
 Mill’s words draw a clear line in the sand.
 He distinguishes between expressing an idea and inciting immediate violence.
 This quote is not just a historical artifact; it remains a vital touchstone for understanding why some speech is protected while other speech is not.

 Ultimately, Mill argues that context is everything.
 The same words can be harmless in one situation but dangerous in another.
+Understanding the “an opinion that corn-dealers are starvers of the poor, or that private quote origin” requires careful examination of how Mill applied his principles to specific cases.
 Let’s explore the origin, meaning, and enduring relevance of this foundational idea.

 The Source: Mill’s ‘On Liberty’